 - Trailers for the first four Road movies.

-Road to Morocco is not only as entertaining as the previous films in the series, it's arguably the most entertaining so far.
+Road to Morocco is not only as entertaining as the previous films in the series, but it’s arguably the most entertaining so far.
 The makers clearly knew what worked when creating a delightful musical comedy with these stars and made sure to stick to the formula.
-It's wonderful that Kino Lorber Studio Classics is making these films available in high definition for fans to enjoy and new viewers to discover.
+It’s wonderful that Kino Lorber Studio Classics is making these films available in high definition for fans to enjoy and new viewers to discover.